Paradise Point

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Paradise Point suburb is $57,762 and average income is $88,247.
-This compares to Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth rate of 9.91% from financial year ending June 2023 to September 2025, estimated median income is approximately $63,486 and average income is $96,992 as of September 2025.
-According to the 2021 Census, incomes in Paradise Point cluster around the 52nd percentile nationally, with the dominant income bracket being $1,500 - 2,999 (25.6% of residents).
-Housing affordability pressures are severe, with only 83.8% of income remaining after housing costs, ranking at the 47th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Paradise Point is extremely high nationally.
+The median assessed income is $57,762 while the average income stands at $88,247.
+This contrasts with Regional Qld's figures of a median income of $53,146 and an average income of $66,593.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates would be approximately $64,324 (median) and $98,272 (average) as of March 2026.
+From the 2021 Census, household, family and personal incomes in Paradise Point cluster around the 52nd percentile nationally.
+Income brackets indicate that the $1,500 - 2,999 bracket dominates with 25.6% of residents (1,958 people).
+This is consistent with broader trends across the region showing 31.7% in the same category.
+Housing affordability pressures are severe, with only 83.8% of income remaining, ranking at the 47th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income